 Drug-drug interactions may also result from modification of drug transport proteins, which exist throughout the body (e.g., kidney, liver, small intestine, and blood-brain barrier).
 As their name suggests, these drugs are important in the transfer of a drug or other endogenous substance from one body compartment to another [Ivanyuk, et al. 2017; Yoshida, et al. 2017].
 P-glycoprotein (P-gP) is a well-known example of a drug transport protein, and this efflux transporter attempts to keep foreign substances, including some drugs, out of a cell [Lund, et al. 2017].
-Inducing P-gP may decrease the amount of drug inside a cell, increasing its efficacy, or leading to adverse effects.
+Inducing P-gP may decrease the amount of drug inside a cell, reducing its therapeutic efficacy.
+Inhibiting P-gP may increase the amount of drug inside a cell, increasing its efficacy, or leading to adverse effects.